Chrys11/Chrys-Portfolio/README.md

 The app is licensed under the MIT License.
 See the LICENSE file in the GitHub repository for more information.

 # Contact
-If you hagit ve any questions or concerns, please contact me at cschris109@gmail.com.
+If you have any questions or concerns, please contact me at cschris109@gmail.com.